 Gibson D. (2009) Synthesis of DNA fragments in yeast by one-step assembly of overlapping oligonucleotides.
 Nucleic Acids Res, 37:6984–6990.

 When producing large, synthetic genes it is frequently necessary to join many chemically synthesized DNA elements, which is often impossible with traditional blunt- and cohesive-end cloning methods.
 Dr Dan Gibson, at Synthetic Genomics Inc., is a pioneer in developing methods for assembling genes from pools of synthetic, single- and double-stranded DNA.
-In this article, Dr Gibson describes an interesting protocol for assembling high-fidelity Ultramer™ oligonucleotides
+In this article, Dr Gibson describes an interesting protocol for assembling high-fidelity Ultramer® Oligonucleotides

 with overlapping sequences into large constructs using Saccharomyces cerevisiae

 .
-The method can be used for both single- and double-stranded DNA, including IDT gBlocks™ Gene Fragments
+The method can be used with both single- (Ultramer Oligonucleotides

-.
-In a recent article, Isothermal Assembly: Quick, Easy Gene Construction
+).
+In the article, Isothermal Assembly: Quick, Easy Gene Construction

-, available at www.idtdna.com/DECODED, we discussed the more recently developed Gibson Assembly™ Method, which uses a unique enzyme mix to rapidly assemble large synthetic genes.
+, we discussed the more recently developed Gibson Assembly™ Method, which uses a unique enzyme mix to rapidly assemble large synthetic genes.